Optimal Learning for Structured Bandits: Numerical Experiments

-where we set $T_0=2000$.
+In our practical implementation, we make two minor changes in DUSA.
+First, instead of carrying out the shallow and deep updates exactly as stated in Algorithms \ref{alg:shallow} and \ref{alg:deep}, we simply return an arbitrary $\epsilon$-suboptimal solution to the optimization problems \eqref{eq:shallow-lower-bound} and \eqref{eq:lb2}, respectively.
+In all numerical results we set our accuracy parameter as $\epsilon =1\e{-3}$.
+Second, in our implementation, DUSA policy enters the exploitation phase when the following sufficient test passes for all empirically deceitful arms $x\in \xd(P_t)$: \( \overline{\dual}_t(x)\ge (1-\exp(-t/T_0)) \cdot (1+\epsilon)\,, \) where we set $T_0=2000$.
 This information test is slightly different from the one described in Algorithm \ref{eq:dusa}.
 Our DUSA policy as described in Algorithm \ref{eq:dusa} only enters the exploitation phase when the sufficient information test $\overline{\dual}_t(x)\ge 1+\epsilon$ passes for all empirically deceitful arms $x\in \xd(P_t)$.
 We found that replacing this test with this slightly modified version (i.e., $ \overline{\dual}_t(x)\ge (1-\exp(-t/T_0)) \cdot (1+\epsilon)$) avoids over-exploration during the early rounds of our policy.
 Finally, we note that computing $\overline{\dual}_t(x)$ for any such arm $x$ merely demands the solution of the univariate convex optimization problem in Equation \eqref{eq:test} which we determine with a simple bisection search. }